 What is a business plan?

-A business plan is a written document that describes the nature of your business along with a glimpse of financial background, profit-loss statement, sales, and marketing strategy.
-The business plan should also have the overview of the industry of which the business would be the part and how the business would stand and grow in the market with its potential competitors.
-A business plan acts as a road map that directs the business towards its future and helps avoiding any hurdle in between.
+A business plan is a written document that describes the nature of your business along with a glimpse of financial background, profit-loss statement, sales and marketing strategy.
+The business plan should also have the overview of the industry in which the business would be situated and how the business would stand and grow in the market with its potential competitors.
+A business plan acts as a road map that directs the business towards its future and helps avoid any hurdle in between.
 A business plan is an investment that pays big dividends in the long term.

 What are the main components of a business plan?

 When you break down the structure of a business plan, it consists of the following components: